Metamucil Fiber Thins ReviewEasy Fiber Source, But Are They Actually Healthy? (Nutritionist Reacts)

-If your skilled health care adviser recommends Metamucil for constipation, you can take a Metamucil Wafer, which is a gluten-free fiber supplement and laxative.
+If your skilled health care adviser recommends Metamucil for constipation, you can take a Metamucil Fiber Thins, which is a gluten-free fiber supplement and laxative.

 There are many health benefits to psyllium fiber, which helps to fill in the void in our fiber intake: